mithra62/mojitrac-2/README.md

 # MojiTrac #

-MojiTrac is a next generation Project Management System (PMS) and the third collaboration from Eric Lamb and mithra62.
+MojiTrac is a next generation Project Management System (PMS) from Eric Lamb and [mithra62](http://www.mithra62.com "mithra62").
 MojiTrac aims to solve the problem of scattered todo, task lists, and project info that's spread among various other systems and their accounts.

-MojiTrac is written using Zend Framework 2 and will initially be a SaaS app with a self hosted and subscription support model once the key system is worked out.
+MojiTrac is written using [Zend Framework 2](http://framework.zend.com/ "Zend Framework 2") and will initially be a SaaS app with a self hosted and subscription support model once the key system is worked out.

 ## The Problem ##